 - Card Games: For some reason, Uno was our go-to card game in the car.
 I suppose since it’s pretty compact and has repeat playability.
-You can find just about every Disney character version of Uno now, from Captain Marvel to the incredibly apropos cast of Pixar’s Cars.
+You can find just about every Disney character version of Uno now, from Coco to the incredibly apropos cast of Pixar’s Cars.
 If a deck of cards for open-ended play is more your speed, you can find playing cards with Disney themes like Villians or Star Wars.
-I’d be cautious though since most card games we played in the backseat growing up ended with an exhilarating round of 52-card pick-up.
+I’d be cautious though since most card games we played in the backseat growing-up ended with an exhilarating round of 52-card pick-up.

 Reading in the car isn’t for everyone but we hope these couple of book tips will be useful, even for the most motion-sick of us.

 - Mad Libs we’re always our go-to books for road trips and it’s no surprise that Disney has a decent library of them available for purchase.
 The Star Wars version looks especially fun because who doesn’t love doing a Yoda impression?

 - Get ready for your next Disney trip with eBooks to help you plan, like the latest Unofficial Guide to Walt Disney World.
 We also love digital publications like WDW Magazine which offer monthly editions with beautiful photographs of our favorite vacation spot.